kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Here:

-Order and User represent the data fetched from Postgres.
+_Order_ and _User_ represent the tables fetched from Postgres.

-CombinedOrder combines fields from both tables and includes a derived field amount_with_tax.
+CombinedOrder combines fields from both tables and includes a derived field _amount_with_tax_.

 This structured approach made the code cleaner and easier to maintain.